StockSharp/doc/en/topics/api/strategies/trading_operations.md

     Comment = "Custom order"
 };

-// Order registration
+// Register the order
 RegisterOrder(order);
 ```

-For more information about working with orders, see the [Orders](../orders_management.md) section.
+For more details on working with orders, see the [Orders](../orders_management.md) section.

 ## Handling Order Events

-After registering an order, it's important to track its state.
-To do this in a strategy, you can:
+After registering an order, it's important to track its status.
+In a strategy, you can:

 ### 1. Use Event Handlers